anavarro9731/soap/src/setup.md

   by using a newer schema (including via a new Db upgrade task)

 # Common Errors
+- If you are getting errors in frontend, building or running that suddenly appear, check that
+    - make sure you don't accidentally have another package.json higher up in the folder structure where your app is located
+    - you have used fixed versions of all packages in your package.json. i.e. "x.x.x" rather than "^x.x.x"
+- If your having trouble with build server suddenly failing to build, even without a code change, check the image is not set to "win-latest" for example in you azure-pipelines.yml file. if so, fix it to the last version e.g. "win-2019"
 - Pkgs take 15 mins to be available to nuget clients on azure devops feed even after being visible in AzureDevops.
 This means when you release a new version of the Soap packages, create-new-service won't use them for 15 mins.
 - Azurite has been known to generate errors that are a different problem underlying.
 CORS is set for Azurite dev instance server-side on startup see BlobStorage.DevStorageSetup IF NOT ALREADY SET
 - When using Jetbrains Rider [@2020.3] after upgrading a nuget package which is both directly and implicitly installed in projects. (e.g. Datastore) You need to invalidate caches/restart for it to properly display the implicit imports